O Christian Martyr Who for Truth could die

 However, over the years, things would slowly begin to change.
 While some would eventually make formal apologies, others would only hint at any guilt.
-The Reverend Samuel Parris of Salem Village conceded errors of judgment, but, mostly shifted blame to others.
+The Reverend Samuel Parris of Salem Village conceded errors of judgment but mostly shifted blame to others.
 In jeopardy of losing his job, he made a “Meditation for Peace” sermon, admitting that he gave too much weight to the spectral evidence.
-However, this would not be enough for the villagers and he was eventually replaced by Thomas Green, who devoted his career to putting his torn congregation back together.
-Governor William Phips blamed the entire affair on William Stoughton, who would refused to apologize or explain himself, and criticized Governor William Phips for interfering just when he was about to “clear the land” of witches.
-Stoughton’s refusal to take any blame; however, would not hurt him, as he would become the next governor of Massachusetts.
-Eventually, a few judges hinted at apologies for their roles in the trials, but, would never assume any real guilt.
+However, this would not be enough for the villagers, and he was eventually replaced by Thomas Green, who devoted his career to putting his torn congregation back together.
+Governor William Phips blamed the entire affair on William Stoughton, who refused to apologize or explain himself and criticized Governor William Phips for interfering just when he was about to “clear the land” of witches.
+However, Stoughton’s refusal to take any blame would not hurt him, as he would become the next governor of Massachusetts.
+Eventually, a few judges hinted at apologies for their roles in the trials but would never assume any real guilt.

 Salem’s politics were altered also.
 The Essex County Court declared that the Salem Village committee was derelict, dismissed them, and replaced them with an anti-Parris committee.

 January 14, 1697, the Massachusetts General Court declared a day of fasting and reflection for the Salem witch trials.
-Samuel Sewell, one of the judges of the Court of Oyer and Terminer, wrote the proclamation and made a public confession of his own guilt.
+Samuel Sewell, one of the judges of the Court of Oyer and Terminer, wrote the proclamation and made a public confession of his guilt.
 Afterward, he set aside one day every year to fast and pray for forgiveness for his part in the trials.
 This would continue until he died in 1730.

 On that same date, 12 jurors, who had served in the witch trials, signed a Declaration of Regret asking forgiveness for the error of their judgment.